snes2c64/doc/docs/index.rst

       -  2 LED's with resistors
       -  a 9 pin D-Sub connector to connect to the C64
       -  a SNES connector
-      -  and last but not least a PCB kindly layouted by `OliverW. <https://www.forum64.de/wcf/index.php?user/1989-oliverw/>`_
+      -  and last but not least a PCB kindly layouted by `OliverW.`_

    -  Firmware for the Arduino Nano
-   -  a cli and gui application to configure the adapter
+   -  a cli and gui application to configure the adapter (TODO, tim benennen)

 ###############
  Build you Own